cyrus-and/mysql-unsha1/README.md

         cmake -DDOWNLOAD_BOOST=1 -DWITH_BOOST=boost -DWITHOUT_SERVER:BOOL=ON ..
         make -j$(nproc)

-4. the client executable will be in `client/mysql`, optionally install it globally and delete the whole source code:
+4. the client executable will be created at `client/mysql`, optionally install it globally and delete the whole source code to save some space:

         sudo cp client/mysql /usr/local/bin/mysql-unsha1